1031-Systems/1031_Delivery/Pico/README.md

 or a clone, an external SD card can be used to store the audio and animation data.
-With a big SD card, it can run multiple hours of animations, audio, flashing lights, etc.  Either the clone or the actual Pico can work with the standard 4MB firmware v1.21.0 available at:
+With a big SD card, it can run multiple hours of animations, audio, flashing lights, etc.  Either the clone or the actual Pico can work with the standard 4MB firmware v1.21.0, and probably newer ones, available at:

 [https://micropython.org/download/RPI_PICO/](https://micropython.org/download/RPI_PICO/)